Ultimate Guide to Mental Health and Education Resources

 Scholastic.com: Everyday Study Skills - Here is an overview from Scholastic on insight for fostering healthy studying and forming good study habits that start in the classroom and transfer to a student's’ home life.

-NCTSN.org - The National Child Traumatic Stress Network (NCTSN) brings a singular and comprehensive focus to childhood trauma.
+National Child Traumatic Stress Network (NCTSN) - The NCTSN brings a singular and comprehensive focus to childhood trauma.
 NCTSN’s collaboration of frontline providers, researchers, and families is committed to raising the standard of care while increasing access to services.
 The organization covers trauma types, treatments that work, as well as products.

 AACAP.org: Child Abuse Resource Center - The American Academy of Child & Adolescent Psychiatry offers tools for parents and therapists on how to help children suffering from abuse.
 The organization provides child abuse resources for families and professionals, along with clinical resources, FAQs, research and video clips.